 Fundamentals of Taekwondo

-Taekwondo, a dynamic and acrobatic Korean martial art, boasts a unique set of fundamentals that make it a thrilling and effective combat discipline.
-Let’s delve into the core elements that define the world of Taekwondo:
+Taekwondo, a dynamic and acrobatic Korean martial art, boasts a unique set of fundamentals that make it a thrilling and effective discipline.
+It emphasizes speed, high kicks, and controlled techniques, making it one of the most visually striking martial arts practiced worldwide.

 Stances and Forms